kukabi/HSoM/README.md

 # Haskell School of Music

-#### Environment setup, exercise solutions and examples for the book "Haskell School of Music: From Signals to Symphonies" by Paul Hudak and Donya Quick.
+#### !Work in Progress!
+Environment setup, exercise solutions and examples for the book "Haskell School of Music: From Signals to Symphonies" by Paul Hudak and Donya Quick.

 ## Background and Initial Impression